soulwing/credo/README.md

 When Credo creates a profile for a user, it automatically creates a group that contains the user as its one and only member.
-This group has no owner group, and its membership cannot be edited.
+This group has no owner group, and its membership cannot be changed.
 This group is designated as `self` in the application.
 Each user has her own `self` group.

 A user can assign ownership of a credential to `self` in order to restrict